mactul/powermake/tutorials/01-first-powermake/README.md

     - makefile.py
 ```

-In this build folder you will found the generated binary in an architecture like this:
+In this build folder you will find the generated binary in an architecture like this:
 ```
 build/Linux/x64/release/bin/my_project
 ```